Yury-Zayets/ministersterm-privacy/README.md

 app's private storage).
 The full save file is **not transmitted to us** and is removed when you uninstall the Game.
 (An anonymous replay record derived from a finished run may be uploaded separately — see §2c.)
+The signature you draw in the Game is stored on your device only.
+It is **never sent to us**, and it is left out of your phone's own backup and transfer to a new phone, so it does not leave the device.

 ## 2. Information collected automatically